ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property specifies the memory size, in bytes, of each temporary table that the server uses for hashing operations..
+This property specifies the memory size, in bytes, of each temporary table that the server uses for hashing operations.

 The value of this property can be changed using the ALTER SYSTEM statement while Altibase is running.